TendTo/Id-based-Proxy-Signature-Scheme-with-Message-Recovery/README.md

 ## Usage

 After the compilation, an executable will be created in the `bin` directory.
 You can run it directly or use the `run.sh` script, which will keep checking for changes in the source files and recompile the project if needed.
+To see the whole scheme in action, with all its steps, you use the `workflow.sh` script.

 ```shell
 ./run.sh <operation> [options]